slatedocs/slate/source/index.html.md

       },
     "timeInserted":"20170804T182915.669Z",
     "timeUpdate":"20180608T192330.452Z",
-    "_type":"com.github.nfldb.models.NflGame"
     }
   ...
 ]
 ```

-This pull request implements a websocket channel called <span style="color:red"> *team* </span>.
+This request implements a websocket channel called <span style="color:red"> *team* </span>.
 It returns the Roster or Schedule for a given NFL Team given a websocket request.

 **Example requests**